-We also entered into a contractual agreement with a customer during the year ended December 31, 2021 for the development of a RAD-Hard product, consisting of a technology license, a design license agreement and development contract.
+We also entered into a contractual agreement with a customer during the year ended December 31, 2021 for the development of a RAD-Hard product, consisting of a technology license, a design license agreement and development contract and a separate contractual agreement with a customer during the year ended December 31, 2022 for the development of a strategic radiation hardened field programmable gate array product, consisting of a technology license to provide design and development services under the contractual agreement.
 We applied a five-step approach in determining the amount and timing of revenue to be recognized: (1) identifying the contract with a customer; (2) identifying the performance obligations in the contract; (3) determining the transaction price; (4) allocating the transaction price to the performance obligations in the contract; and (5) recognizing revenue when the performance obligation is satisfied.